Payment for order flow

 Payment for order flow (PFOF) is the compensation that a stockbroker receives from a market maker in exchange for the broker routing its clients' trades to that market maker.
-It is a controversial practice that has been called a "kickback" by its critics.
-Policymakers supportive of PFOF and several people in finance who have a favorable view of the practice have defended it for helping develop new investment apps, low-cost trading, and more efficient execution.

-In general, market makers like Citadel LLC, Virtu Financial, and Susquehanna International Group are willing to pay brokers for the right to fulfill small retail orders.
 The market maker profits from the bid-ask spread and rebates a portion of this profit to the routing broker as PFOF.
 Another fraction of a penny per share may be routed back to the consumer as price improvement.

-Brokers in the United States that accept payment for order flow include Robinhood, E-Trade, Ally Invest, Webull, TradeStation, Charles Schwab Corporation, and TD Ameritrade, while brokers that do not receive payment for order flow include Interactive Brokers (pro accounts that are charged commissions), Merrill Edge, Fidelity Investments, Vanguard, and Public.com.
+PFOF is a controversial practice that has been called a "kickback" by its critics.
+Policymakers supportive of PFOF and several people in finance who have a favorable view of the practice have defended it for funding new investment apps, low-cost trading, and more efficient execution.

+Legality and usage

+United States

 In the United States, accepting PFOF is allowed only if no other exchange is quoting a better price on the National Market System.
 The broker must disclose to the client that it accepts PFOF.
 Transactions must be executed at the best execution, which could mean the best price available or the speediest execution available.

+Market makers including Citadel LLC, Virtu Financial, and Susquehanna International Group pay PFOF.
+Brokers in the United States that accept payment for order flow include Robinhood Markets, E-Trade, Ally Financial, Webull, TradeStation, tastytrade, and Charles Schwab Corporation, while brokers that do not receive payment for order flow include Interactive Brokers (pro accounts that are charged commissions), Merrill Edge, Fidelity Investments, and The Vanguard Group.